ex0dus-0x/pwdcheck/README.md

 # pwdcheck

 Small command-line utility (and hopefully browser plugin) that criticizes your password choices (for the sake of security!)

 ## Introduction

-`pwdcheck` is an opinionated password checkup utility and generator that consumes a potential password you want to use, actively judges it against some criteria, and uses a Pwdhhash-inspired deterministic password generation scheme to create a unique and secure password you can use (TODO: automate the input process into forms, like PwdHash does).
+`pwdcheck` is an opinionated password checkup utility and generator that consumes a potential password you want to use, actively judges it against some criteria, and generates statistics from that criteria set, and outputs them for your consumption.

-## Design
+### Use Cases

+* Password strength checking for mission-critical webapps
+* Data analysis on breached credential datasets

-### Checkup Flow
+## Checkup Flow

 The _checkup flow_ contains the following steps: